-Fond du Lac Tribal and Community College students will be disciplined according to the Student Code of Conduct and Residential Life Policy.
+Fond du Lac Tribal and Community College students will be disciplined according to the Student Code of Conduct, Drug and Alcohol and Residential Life Policies.
 Disciplinary sanctions include, but are not limited to, warning, confiscation, restitution, dismissal, suspension, expulsion and referral for prosecution.
+Sanctions for violation of the Drug and Alcohol Policy will result in the following consequences, with the possibility of other sanctions to be determined by the Dean of Student Services.